 Why do I have to apply to participate in the MMP?

 The application process ensures that all applicants meet the eligibility requirements before participating.
 It protects the integrity of the MMP and results in greater overall data quality.

 I’m a state or provincial agency, can I participate in the MMP?

 I don’t have very much data about the waste and recycling programs in my municipality, can I still participate?

-Only one account can be created per municipality so the person who applies to participate in the MMP will be the same person who must complete the Residential Program Assessment Survey.
+Only one account can be created per municipality so the person who applies to participate in the MMP will be the same person who must complete the program assessment surveys.
 If information needs to be gathered from multiple departments, consider organizing a working team to assemble the information you’ll need to participate in the MMP.

 Why should a municipality participate in the MMP?